AnacletoLAB/RNA-KG/README.rst

 RNA-KG is a knowledge graph encompassing biological knowledge about RNAs gathered from `more than 50 public databases`_, integrating functional relationships with genes, proteins, and chemicals and ontologically grounded biomedical concepts.
 RNA-KG can be both used by directly exploring and visualizing the KG, and by applying computational methods to analyze and infer bio-medical knowledge.
 RNA-KG is constantly maintained and updated with new experimental data.

-..
-  📢 Please see our preprint 👉 https://arxiv.org/abs/

 |metagraph|

 What Does This Repository Provide?